 We are carrying out improvements to the community heating service we provide to tenants.
-We have already refurbished the boiler houses and the next two stages of work involve:
+We have already refurbished the boiler houses and the next 2 stages of work involve:

-Typically, it involves: Fitting a heat meter to the existing heating equipment usually in the airing-cupboard and the installation of a payment recording device called a G6 unit.
+The work involves fitting a heat meter to the existing heating equipment - usually in the airing-cupboard - and the installation of a payment recording device called a G6 unit.

 The installation should take no longer than half a day, although the contractor may need to return for commissioning purposes.

 The majority of the replacement work is contained within the airing cupboard.
 Typically, engineers will mainly need access to the hallway and airing cupboard.